-As shown in Section 3 the terrace floor level is well in excess of the climate change increase.
-The ground level across the nursery rises to the west and there is adequate room for staff and visitors to move to higher ground.
+As shown in Section 3 the floor level is well in excess of the climate change increase.
+The ground level across the nursery rises to the west and there is adequate room for staff and visitors to move to higher ground within a few metres if necessary.